longjianli/longjianli.github.io/_misc/email.md

 - "I have a schedule conflict with the exam, can I take a make-up?"
 (Please read the syllabus.
 There are no make-up exams.
 Exam exemptions are allowed only for university-approved reasons, which requires documentation.)
 - "I got kicked out from my apartment because I couldn't afford the rent, I didn't have time to study, and I did poorly in the exam.
 Can you change my grade from D to C?"
 (I feel sorry about your personal situation but that is not my problem.
 I assign grades mechanically and fairly and there is nothing I can do.)

-Legitimate emails include, for example,
+Appropriate emails (which tend to be a small fraction) include, for example,
 - "I would like to apply for a grad school.
 Can you write me a letter of recommendation?"
 (I am happy to discuss that, but please read my [letter of recommendation policy](https://alexisakira.github.io/misc/letter-of-recommendation) first.)
 - "I missed (am going to miss) an exam for such-and-such (university-approved) reason.
 What should I do?"
 (Please submit evidence that supports your claim if you missed a midterm.
 If you miss a final, you fail automatically the course [per university policy](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/).)